IBM/ibm-block-csi-driver/docs/content/using/using_hostdefinition.md

 # Using dynamic host definition

-Dynamic host connectivity removes the necessity for manual host definitions.
-This is also facilitates the scaling out process of a node.
+Dynamic host connectivity eliminates the necessity for manual host definitions.
+The `HostDefiner` custom resource handles changes in the Kubernetes clusters that relate to the host definition feature and applies them to the relevant clusters.
+This is also facilitates the scaling out process of a cluster.

+A use case example of this is when creating a new storage class with a new storage.
+With the `HostDefiner` feature, the new storage is applied to the relevant clusters and for each host on the storage, a new host definition resource is created.
+With these resources the status of the host on the storage system can easily be retrieved.

-The `HostDefiner` identifies the hosts available for host definition on each storage system and controls each of the host definitions.
-To see the statuses of the managed host definitions by the host definer, use the `hostdefinition` command.
+The host definer identifies the hosts available for host definition on each storage system and controls each of the host definitions.
+To see the statuses of the managed host definitions by the host definer, use:

-Use the `hostdefinitions` command to see the phase status of all definitions on the storage side.

      $> kubectl get hostdefinitions

+Use the `get hostdefinitions` command to see the phase status of all definitions on the storage side.

 |Phase|Description|
 |---------|--------|